amballa/Unit-2-Project/index.md

 My approach is very basic.
 There are other factors beyonds stats that go into draft decisions.
 One such factor is the kind of player a team is looking to add to its roster in any given year.
 Another may be personality.

 Some potential improvements could be made by:
-* finding the right combination of stats
+* finding the right combination of stats to train on
 * handling 0s and 1s for percentage features better or dropping those observations altogether
 * adding a feature to distinguish draft-eligible players
 * adding a feature to distinguish players who have actually declared for the draft
 * adding or calculating a composite score feature

-* ulitizing an undersamping or oversampling technique like SMOTE
+An alternative methodology of oversampling

-It would also be interesting to see how well a more complex model could predict not only which players will drafted, but the order in which they are chosen.
+As a future  would also be interesting to see how well a basic linear or tree model could predict not only which players will be drafted, but the order in which they are chosen.